KroneCai/mqtt_sub_svc/README.md

-# MQTT Subscribe Service
+# MQTT Subscription Service

-MQTT Subscribe Service is a service that subscribes to MQTT topics and processes the messages received.
+MQTT Subscription Service is a service that subscribes to MQTT topics and processes the messages received.

 ## Features